-Pre-AP National Faculty members are College Board–endorsed educators who facilitate Pre-AP readiness workshops across the United States and around the world.
+Pre-AP National Faculty members are College Board–endorsed educators who facilitate Pre-AP professional learning experiences across the United States and around the world.

-- Have experience leading professional learning with peers.
+- Have experience leading professional learning with peers